Gnarus-G/gnarus-g/about/src/resume.md

 [_maccel_](https://github.com/Gnarus-G/maccel) Jan 2024 - Present

 - Created an open-source mouse pointer acceleration driver for Linux, using kernel modules, earning **40+** github stars
-- Leveraged a simple mathematical formula, implemented in C with fixed point notation, to run the acceleration fastly and consistently
+- Leveraged geometric algebra, implemented in C with fixed point notation, to run the acceleration fastly and consistently
 - Implemented the core driver as an input handler, being the **first** mouse acceleration driver for Linux that supports all mice